DLXPlugins/wp-plugin-info-card/readme.txt

 Feel free to make pull requests or issues on the <a href="https://github.com/dlxplugins/wp-plugin-info-card">WP Plugin Info Card GitHub account</a>.

+> Credits: Originally developed and maintained by <a href="https://www.b-website.com/">Brice CAPOBIANCO</a>.

 == Installation ==